 In certain areas, the temperature can be a crucial factor that affects the insertion loss of optical components.
 FBT splitter can work stable under the temperature of -5 to 75℃.
-PLC splitter can work at a wider temperature range of -40 to 85 ℃, providing relatively good performance in the areas of extreme climate.
+PLC splitter can work at a wider temperature range of -40 to 85 ℃, providing satisfactory performance in the areas of extreme climate.

-Although the outer appearance and size of FBT and PLC fiber splitter seem rather similar, their internal technologies and specifications differ in various ways.
+Although the outer appearance and size of FBT and PLC fiber splitter seem similar, their internal technologies and specifications differ in several ways.
 Over the past few years, splitter technology has made a huge step forward in the past few years by introducing PLC splitter.
 It has proven itself as a higher reliable type of device compared to the traditional FBT splitter.
 If high split counts, small package size, and low insertion loss are required, you are suggested to choose PLC splitter rather than FBT splitter.